 International experience opportunities

-If circumstances allow, the course will provide opportunities for students to engage in Collaborative Online International Learning (COIL) projects and international study trips2.
+If circumstances allow, the course will provide opportunities for students to engage in UK-based Collaborative Online International Learning (COIL) projects and international study trips2.

 This course is suitable for graduates who have an interest in English and Education Management.